 Conceptually, the shell is run in a checked region.
 Essen- tially, a tainted shell is a safe closure that contains a checked block.
 Once the closure is called, the system is turned to a checked region.
-For example, Figure 2 line 25 surrounds the tainted shell body with a checked block indicating that we
+For example, Figure 2, line 25 surrounds the tainted shell body with a checked block indicating that we

 Variables: x Integers: n ::= Z